jeremiaheb/EntryApplication/README.md

 ### Vagrant

-A [Vagrant](https://www.vagrantup.com) box is provided for local development.
+A [Vagrant](https://www.vagrantup.com) virtual machine (VM) is provided for local development.
 It runs the same Ansible provisioning as the production virtual machine, plus some additional commands that make it useful for development.

 First, [install Vagrant](https://developer.hashicorp.com/vagrant/install?product_intent=vagrant).
 Then from within a terminal, run: